Dental Implants in Ashburn VA

 When a tooth needs to be removed due to infection, it is not uncommon to have bone loss around the infected tooth.
 In these cases, various types of bone grafting can be done at the same time the tooth is removed to facilitate the placement of a dental implant at a later date.

-Dental Implant Health Benefits
+Dental Implants Health Benefits

 One of the most visible benefits of dental implant surgery is the affect on your smile.
 With this permanent solution to missing teeth, the procedure offers patients a natural smile that looks and feels like their original teeth.
 As an alternative to dentures, the implants won’t slip, shift, or affect a patient’s speech.
 Both eating and speaking with implants feels normal for the patient after surgery and healing is complete.